-In order for reaction time measurement to produce meaningful data it essential that the participant execute the assigned task and only the assigned task.
+For RT measurement to produce meaningful data, it is essential that the participant execute the assigned task and only the assigned task.
 It is this requirement that allows the latency to be interpreted in terms of a fixed sequence of processing stages.

-Practically, in order to get a person to behave as a mechanism executing such a sequence, reaction time measurement is conducted within the methodology of speeded forced choice.
+Practically, in order to get a person to behave as a mechanism executing such a sequence, RT measurement is conducted within the methodology of speeded forced choice.
 That it is speeded is critical.
-If the participant is allowed to terminate the trial in a relaxed and unhurried manner, then the reaction time latency is exposed to factors that are outside of the intended process sequence.
-These factors are diverse and may include everything from double checking to ensure high accuracy to producing the inner narrative that forms the stream of consciousness.
-It is inevitable that a reaction time methodology that is not speeded allows the participant to introduce their sense of time passage, their temporality, into the machinery of perception/categorization/response-mapping/execution.
-Manifestly, speech production is not speeded in the sense of psychophysical methodology, and so pause durations cannot be construed as a sum of completion times that is independent of the speaker's general sense of time passage.
-Rather, we have argued throughout that pauses in speech are instrumental in giving speech its rhythms and cadence so that even when a pause allows time for speech planning, it nevertheless is embedded in a communication context that requires temporal discrimination.
-Consequently in the theory presented here, the processes of temporal discrimination determine the architecture of pause completion while linguistic factors act within the architecture by setting parameters values, values of f(t).
+If the participant is allowed to terminate the trial in a relaxed and unhurried manner, then the RT latency is exposed to factors that are outside of the intended process sequence.
+These factors are diverse and might include everything from double checking to ensure high accuracy to producing the inner narrative that forms the stream of consciousness.
+It is inevitable that a RT methodology that is not speeded allows the participant to introduce their sense of time passage, their temporality, into the machinery of perception/categorization/response-mapping/execution.
+Speech production, however, is not speeded in the sense of psychophysical methodology, and so pause durations cannot be construed as a sum of completion times that is independent of the speaker's general sense of time passage.
+Rather, we have argued throughout that pauses in speech are instrumental in giving speech its rhythms and cadence, so that even when a pause allows time for speech planning, it nevertheless is embedded in a communication context that requires temporal discrimination.
+Consequently, in the theory presented here, the processes of temporal discrimination determine the architecture of pause completion, while linguistic factors act within the architecture by setting parameters values, values of f(t).